MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inspecting-pages.md

 ### [Table](#tab/table)

-If the page is associated with a source table, the **Table** field displays information about the source table of the main page or the selected page in a part, as specified by the page's [SourceTable property](properties/devenv-sourcetable-property.md).
+If the page is associated with a source table, the **Table** field displays information about the source table of the main page or the selected page part, as specified by the page's [SourceTable property](properties/devenv-sourcetable-property.md).
 The **Table** field shows the following information:

 - The name, as specified by its [Name property](properties/devenv-name-property.md)
 - The ID as specified by the [ID property](properties/devenv-id-property.md).

+If the page uses a query object as a data source, the table field shows the query name and ID instead.

 #### View Table